16-19 Bursary Funds

 And

-• Living at home with a parent/guardian and can provide evidence that the total household income is less than £32,000pa (This figure will/can include all benefits)
+- Living at home with a parent/guardian and can provide evidence that the total household income is less than £36,000pa (This figure will/can include all benefits

-• Support with travel costs to and from college that are not covered by the 16+ Oyster Zip Card (for students who live 2.5 miles or more from college)
+- Support with travel costs to and from college that are not covered by the 16+ Oyster Zip Card or for students who need to travel via. rail as they live 1 hour or more from college via. bus route

 Applications are assessed on an individual basis to ensure the financial support is used in a way that benefits the students the most, with in kind support offered in the first instance.